Accurate, precise pressure sensing with tethered optomechanics: Results

-The baseline drift of our optomechanical sensors is lower than the pressure drift of the transfer standard.
-We evaluate the baseline drift in our optomechanical sensors by repeatedly measuring their damping rate at base pressure.
-Figure~\ref{fig:drift} shows \(\Gamma_0\) for SiN~3 as a function of the time in days since the beginning of our measurement campaign (the baseline drift of SiN~1 and SiC~2a were evaluated over shorter time intervals, see Appendix~\ref{sec:unc_optomech}).
-During the large gap in the data, from roughly day \(35\) to day \(95\), SiN~3 was removed from the vacuum chamber and held at atmospheric pressure.
-On a day-to-day basis, nearly all successive \(\Gamma_0\) measurements agree within their mutual uncertainty.
-The drift per day between successive measurements has a inverse-variance-weighted average of \(7(6)\times 10^{-5}~\si{\per\second}/\)d and an unweighted average magnitude of \(2.6(9)\times 10^{-3}~\si{\per\second}/\)d.
-Excluding the data from day \(99\) to day \(115\), which we acquired during a period of extended air-conditioning system maintenance, the inverse-variance-weighted average drift per day becomes \(5(5)\times 10^{-5}~\si{\per\second}/\)d and the unweighted average magnitude becomes \(2.7(1.1)\times 10^{-3}~\si{\per\second}/\)d.
-The most conservative drift estimate above is equivalent to an N\(_2\) pressure drift at \(20~\si{\celsius}\) of approximately \(180~\si{\micro\pascal}/\)d, more than \(10\) times lower than the pressure drift of the transfer standard, which illustrates the potential for high stability pressure sensing with optomechanical devices.
+The baseline drift of our optomechanical sensors is lower than the pressure drift of the secondary standard.
+We evaluate the baseline drift in our optomechanical sensors by repeatedly measuring their damping rate at base pressure under controlled laboratory conditions.
+Figure~\ref{fig:allan}(b) shows \(\Gamma_0\) for SiN~3 as a function of the time in days since the beginning of our measurement campaign (the baseline drift of SiN~1 and SiC~2 were evaluated over shorter time intervals, see Appendix~\ref{sec:unc_optomech}).